GeekTrainer/help-desk-bot-lab/Node/exercise4-KnowledgeBase.md

     });
     ```

-1. Add a second waterfall step to perform a search by article category using the `$filter=...` parameter.
+1. Add a second waterfall step to perform a search by article category using a `$filter=...` query.

     ```javascript
     (session, args) => {